ABOUT THE INDUSTRY

 The shellfish industry benefits all of us.
 It even helps the environment!

-The shellfish culture industry of Virginia provides a significant economic benefit to the Commonwealth, with an annual farm-gate value approaching $60-million and a total impact over $100-million.
+The shellfish culture industry of Virginia provides a significant economic benefit to the Commonwealth, with an annual dockside value of $65-million and a total impact well over $100-million.
 With a majority of shellfish culture sales occurring outside the state, the shellfish culture industry is generating “new” money and not just circulating in-state revenues.
 The shellfish culture industry is proud of our contributions to the economy of the Commonwealth, but is equally proud of our environmental benefits as well.
 Shellfish culture is truly a “green” industry, with our crops continually helping to clean the Chesapeake Bay by removing excess nutrients and providing habitat for other species.
+Virginia ranks as the top producer of clams in the United States and is first on the east coast for oyster production.

 • Virginia shellfish hatcheries sold 2,900,000,000 oyster larvae for extensive spat-on-shell production and over 264,000,000 individual oyster seed.